DeanLight/spannerlib/tutorials/introduction.md

 ?grandfather("george", X)
 ```

-which finds all of george's grandchildren (X) and constructs a tuple for each one.
+which finds all of george's grandchildren (`X`) and constructs a tuple for each one.

 # Functional regex formulas<a class="anchor" id="RGX_ie"></a>
-RGXlog supports information extraction using a regular expressions and named capture groups (for now in rule bodies only).
+RGXLog supports information extraction using a regular expressions and named capture groups (for now in rule bodies only).
 You will first need to define a string variable either by using a literal or a load from a file, and then you can use the following syntax in a rule body:

 ```
-extract RGX\<term_1,term_2,...term_n>(x_1, x_2, ...,x_n) from s
+extract RGX<regex_formula>(x_1, x_2, ...,x_n) from s
 ```

 where:
-* term_1,term_2,...,term_n are strings that repressents regular expressions in .NET syntax (for now we also allow all data types, not just strings, TBD what they're used for)
+* `regex_formula` is either a string literal or a string variable that represents your regular expression.
-* x_1, x_2, ... x_n can be any terms including capture groups that appear in the regular expressions.
-They're used to construct the tuples of the resulting relation
+* `x_1`, `x_2`, ... `x_n` can be any terms including capture groups that appear in the regular expressions.
+They're used to construct the tuples of the resulting relation. the number of terms has to be the same as the number of capture groups used in `regex_formula`.
-* s is a string variable that the information will be extracted from
+* `s` is a string variable that the information will be extracted from.

 For example: